-Title VI of the Civil Rights Act of 1964 Nondiscrimination in Federally Assisted Programs and Activities Section 42.104 of Title VI states "No person in the United States shall, on the ground of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program" that receives federal funding.
+Title VI of the Civil Rights Act of 1964 Nondiscrimination in Federally Assisted Programs and

+Activities Section 42.104 of Title VI states "No person in the United States shall, on the ground of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program" that receives federal funding.

-Related statutes have been enacted to expand the range and scope of Title VI coverage and applicability to ensure that no person is excluded from participation in, denied the benefit of, or subjected to discrimination under any program or activity receiving federal funding on the basis of race, color, national origin, sex, age, disability, creed, or income.
+Related statutes have been enacted to expand the range and scope of Title VI coverage and applicability to ensure that no person is excluded from participation in, denied the benefit of, or subjected to discrimination under any program or activity receiving federal funding on the basis of race, color, national origin, income, gender, age, and disability.

 Among others, KMPO's Title VI Plan was developed pursuant to the following authorities:

-- Title VI of the Civil Rights Act of 1964 (42 USC 2000d et seq)
+- Title VI of the Civil Rights Act of 1964 (42 USC

+2000d et seq)

-- The Federal Aid Highway Act of 1973 (23 USC 324)
+- The Federal Aid Highway Act of 1973 (23 USC

+324Desegregation of Public Facilities

 - The Age Discrimination Act of 1975

 - Section 504 of the Rehabilitation Act of 1973

 - The American Disabilities Act (ADA) of 1990

 - The Civil Rights Restoration Act of 1987

 - 49 CFR part 21

 - 23 CFR Part 20

 - USDOT 1050.2A

 - Executive Order 12898

-- US DOT Order 5610.2 (April 15, 1997)

-- FHWA Order 6640.23 (December 2, 1998)